TejBirringTM/hereditas/server/docs/deployment.md

 ### Create a new deployment

-deployctl deploy --project hereditas --exclude **/node_modules --entrypoint main.ts
+deployctl deploy --project hereditas --entrypoint main.ts

 ### Delete a deployment